wechuli/Software-Engineering-Principles/notes/low-level-design.md

 Conversely, most object-oriented programming languages do not allow multiple inheritence, so a class can have at most a single parent class.
 Because classes can have at most one parent but any number of children, the realtionship between classes for a tree-like inheritence hierarchy.

 There are a lot of ways you can modify basic inheritence relationships.
 For example, a child class can add properties, methods and events(which together are called memebers) that are not available in the parent class.
 A child can also replace a parent class member with a new version.

+### Refinement

+Refinement is the process of breaking a parent class into multiple subclasses to capture some difference between objects in the class.
+One danger to refinement is overrefinement, which happens when you refine a class hierarchy unnecessarily, making too many classes that make programming more complicated and confusing.
+Even if the program cares about certain differences between objects, that doesn't mean those differences would make a good inheritence hierarchy.

+The second problem with this hierarchy is that the differences between the classes could easily be represented by properties instead of by different classes.
+You can avoid these kinds of hierarchy problems if you focus on behavioral differences between the different kinds of objects instead of looking at differences in properties.

+### Generalization

+Refinement starts with a single class and creates child classes to represent differences between objects.
+Generalization does the opposite: It starts with several classes and creates a parent for them to represent common features.

+Just as you can go overboard with refinement to build an inheritence hierarchy, you can also get carried away with generalization.

+### Hierarchy Warning Signs

+The following list gives some questions you can ask yourself when trying to decide if you have an effective inheritence hierarchy.

+- Is it tall and thin?
+In general, tall, thin inheritence hierarchies are more confusing than shorter ones .
+Tall hierarchies make it hard for developers to remember which class to use under different circumstances.
+How tall an inheritence hierarchy can be depends on your application but if it contains more than three or fours levels, you should make sure you really need them all.
+- Do you have a huge number of classes?
+If you have more than a dozen or so classes, se if you can replace some with simple properties.
+- Does a class have only a single subclass?
+If so, then you can probably remove it and move whatever it was trying to represent into the subclass.
+- Is there a class at the bottom of the hierarchy that is never instantiated?
+If so, you probably don't need it.
+- Do the classes all make common sense?
+- Do classes represent differences in a property's value rather than in behavior or the presence of properties?

+### Object Composition

+Inheritence is one way you can reuse code.
+A child class inherits all of the code defined by its parent class, so you don't need to write it again.
+Another way to reuse code is _object composition_, a technique that uses existing classes to build more complex classes.

+For example, suppose you define a `Person` class that has `FirstName`, `LastName`,`Address` and `Phone` properties.
+Now you want to make a `Company` class that should include information about a contact person.

+You could make the `Company` class inherit from the `Person` class so it would inherit the `FirstName`,`LastName`,`Address`, and `Phone` properties.
+That would give you places to store the contact person's information but it doesn't make intuitive sense.
+A company is not a kind of person, so `Company` should not inherit from Person.

+A better approach is to give the `Company` class a new property of type `Person` called `ContactPerson`.
+Now the `Company` class gets the benefit of the code defined by the `Person` class without the illogic and possible consfusion of inheriting from `Person`.

+This approach also lets you place more than one `Person` object inside the Company class.
+For example, if you decide the `Company` class also needs to store information about a billing contact and a shipping contact, you can add more `Person` objects to the class.
+You couldn’t do that with inheritance.